dmnktoe/khs-rundgang-web/README.md

 <img src="https://api.travis-ci.org/dmnktoe/radio-rasclat-web.svg?branch=master"> <img src="https://codecov.io/gh/dmnktoe/radio-rasclat-web/branch/master/graph/badge.svg"> <img alt="undefined" src="https://img.shields.io/github/package-json/v/dmnktoe/radio-rasclat-web.svg?style=flat">

-Radio Rasclat was originally a project by Domenik Töfflinger for the tour of the Kunsthochschule Kassel under the name "Radio Rundgang".
+Radio Rasclat was originally a project for the tour of the Kunsthochschule Kassel under the name "Radio Rundgang".
 During the opening hours we streamed live music from the basement of the basic class Visual Communication.

 This radio gives our pre-selected local artists/DJs a platform to try out and play.